dmberezovskyii/fast-hiwonder/README.md

 # Fast Wonder SDK

-The **Fast Wonder SDK** is a Python library that facilitates communication with the **Hiwonder TurboPi controller**.
-It provides easy-to-use functions for controlling various peripherals such as RGB LEDs, buzzers, infrared sensors, and more, while ensuring reliable communication with checksum validation using CRC-8.
+The **Fast Wonder SDK** is a Python library that facilitates communication with the [Hiwonder TurboPi](https://www.hiwonder.com/).
+It provides easy-to-use functions for controlling various peripherals such as RGB LEDs, buzzers, infrared sensors, and more, while ensuring reliable communication with checksum validation using CRC-8, designed to be **educational** and **simple** – ideal for students (ages 10+), teachers and hobbyists.

-## Features
+✅ Built-in support for:

 - **Control RGB LEDs**: Easily control the colors of RGB LEDs using indexed tuples.
 - **Control BUZZER**: Simple API to control the buzzer.